infinum/Android-Prince-of-Versions/README.md

 ```
 The most important part of the configuration for Android applications is <code>android</code> object.
 All properties in the object are optional.

+As it is shown, the <code>android</code> property contains a JSON array of updates, where the library is parsing them one by one and selecting the first acceptable update.
+If there is no <code>requirement</code> field, that means the first update in an array, but usually, it just means the first update that satisfies all the conditions.

+Metadata from the selected update has an advantage over the default metadata, and when there is a metadata conflict, its resolved by overriding the same fields by values from the selected update.
+E.g. if the first update gets selected then the final metadata will have these keys: <code> key1: value3 </code> and <code> key2: value2 </code>.
+In case when there is no conflict of keys in metadata, then we are just merging default metadata with selected update metadata.

-Property <code>minimum_version</code> specifies the mandatory version of application, eg. if application has version lower than <code>minimum_version</code> - mandatory update will be notified.
+Property <code>required_version</code> specifies the mandatory version of application, eg. if application has version lower than <code>required_version</code> - mandatory update will be notified.
 Semantic of mandatory update is that application has to be updated before any further use.
 Because of that, if mandatory update exists it will be notified on each update check.

-<code>minumum_version_min_sdk</code> represents the minimum Android version a device has to support to be able to update to mandatory version.
-Eg. If <code>minimum_version_min_sdk</code> is set to <code>15</code>, a device has to have at least Android version 15 or above to be able to receive an update.

-Property <code>latest_version</code> contains object that holds informations about optional update.
-<code>version</code> property defines a version of the latest optional update.
-If application has version lower than <code>version</code> - optional update will be notified.
+Property <code>last_version_available</code> defines a version of the latest optional update.
+If application has version
-<code>min_sdk</code> property defines minimum Android version required to be able to update to optional version.
+lower that <code>last_version_available</code> - optional update will be notified.
 Depending on <code>notification_type</code> property, application can be notified <code>ONCE</code> or <code>ALWAYS</code>.
 The library handles this for you, and if notification type is set to <code>ONCE</code>, it will notify you only first time for a specific version.
 In every following check the library would notify <code>onNoUpdate</code> for that specific version.
 This setting applies only for optional update and has no effect in case of mandatory update.
 Default value for this property is <code>ONCE</code>.

+<code>requirements</code> propery contains an object of different update requirements.
+Default requirement is <code>required_os_version</code>. <code>required_os_version</code> represents the minimum Android version a device has to support to be able to update to last available version.
+Eg. If <code>required_os_version</code> is set to <code>18</code>, a device has to have at least Android version 18 or above to be able to receive an update.
+Apart from default <code>required_os_version</code>, <code>requirements</code> can contain a variety of different and customizable requirements specific for each update.

 Key-value pairs under <code>meta</code> key are optional <code>String</code> metadata which any amount can be sent accompanying the required fields.

 ## Examples